 - Be polite- Even though dealing with a clearly fake review can be frustrating, remember to stay polite.
 Remember, potential customers look at your review responses to determine what kind of service you provide.

-BirdEye has been named the #1 company in the reputation management industry by G2Crowd.
-Find out why more than 50,000 businesses use BirdEye to manage online reputation and deliver fantastic customer experience.
+Birdeye has been named the #1 company in the reputation management industry by G2Crowd.
+Find out why more than 100,000 businesses use Birdeye to manage their online reputation and deliver fantastic customer experiences every time.